actwashere/MultiSSG/README.md

 - All resets will be paused when a good SSG seed is loaded
 - Manually have to enter the saves directories
 - On initial load, you have to do some extra steps in order for the script to work.
-- If you want IGT, use Specnr's livesplit setup for his [wall macro](https://github.com/Specnr/MultiResetWall).
+- If you want IGT, I recommend using this [timer mod](https://github.com/RedLime/SpeedRunIGT/releases)
 - Does not reset from title screen

 ## How To